nicktogo/CA-DMV-appointment-scheduler/README.md

+# NOTE

+This repo is modified from [brianpgerson/dmv-appointment-helper](https://github.com/brianpgerson/dmv-appointment-helper).
+Thanks briangerson's contribution.

+Things are changed:
+- replace twilio with telegram bot.
+    - Please refer to https://www.forsomedefinition.com/automation/creating-telegram-bot-notifications/ about how to create bot for notifications.
+- export PATH in `dmv.sh`.
+- add steps to actually schedule an appointment when the timing fits.

 # DMV notifier

 If you have to go to the DMV in San Francisco, it can take weeks or even months to find an appointment.
 But people sometimes cancel those appointments!
 Those cancelled appointments could be yours, if you'd like to click on the DMV site all day hoping to score one.